Tom0Brien/tinyrobotics/README.md

 tinyrobotics
 ===========

-**tinyrobotics** is a lightweight C++ library which provides core robotics algorithms and tools.
+**tinyrobotics** is a lightweight C++ library which provides core robotics algorithms for kinematics and dynamics.

-The goal of **tinyrobotics** is to be as simple as possible but still be incredibly fast and versatile.
+The goal of **tinyrobotics** is to be as simple as possible while still being incredibly fast and versatile.

 ## Features
 <h2><a href="https://tom0brien.github.io/tinyrobotics/structtr_1_1model_1_1Model.html#details">Model</a></h2>